Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 One, because sad and unsuccessful people are easier to control.

-And two, because your success is a threat to their own often-fragile self-esteem.
-So they feel better about themselves if you fail.
+And two, because your success is a threat to their fragile self-esteem.
+They feel better about themselves if you fail.

-So, whenever you win, they seek ways to one-up you and undermine you.
+So, whenever you win, they one-up you and undermine you.

 One way to undermine your successes is to delink them from personal value, qualities, or even effort.